bomatson/accountable/_posts/2018-01-21-goals-week-commencing-22-jan-2018.markdown

 1. Reach out to past angel investors (or angels I already know) to see if they are in for round #2 - show them

-1. Build a Skillshare class about student loans to grow my audience and generate revenue
+1. Build an outline for a Skillshare class w/ fun ideas on content / format

 Deprioritized: